-Material Properties Unit (Material Magic)
+✓ Material Properties (Material Magic)

-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Materials, Properties, & Engineering Why do we wear clothes?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Material Properties & Engineering Why do we wear clothes?
 Students investigate different material properties, such as flexibility and absorbency, and use those properties to design and build a hat that protects them from the sun.
 2.3 Matter can exist in different phases.
 Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
-Lesson 2 Classify Materials, Insulators, and Properties Can you really fry an egg on a hot sidewalk?
+Lesson 2 Classify Materials: Insulators & Conductors Can you really fry an egg on a hot sidewalk?
 Students conduct an investigation of conductors and insulators in order to determine which are best suited for allowing people to handle hot items.
 2.3 Matter can exist in different phases.
 Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
-Lesson 3 Heating, Cooling, & Phases of Matter Why are so many toys made out of plastic?
-Student conduct an investigation of different materials in order to determine which are most and least easily melted.
-2.3 Matter can exist in different phases.
-Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
-Lesson 4 Inventions & Engineering What materials might be invented in the future?
-Students design a new invention that takes advantage of the unique properties of a futuristic material.
-2.3 Matter can exist in different phases.
-Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
-Lesson 5 Materials, Properties, & Engineering Could you build a house out of paper?
+Lesson 3 Material Building Blocks & Engineering Could you build a house out of paper?
 Students construct an evidence- based account of how a structure built of paper can be disassembled and rebuilt in new ways.
 2.3 Matter can exist in different phases.
 Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.
-Lesson 6 New Soil Properties How do you build a city out of mud?
+Lesson 4 Soil Properties How do you build a city out of mud?
 Students conduct an investigation where they examine three different soil models.
 They use this information to determine which type of soil has the properties that will result in the best mud that can be used to build a house.
 2.3 Matter can exist in different phases.
 Key ideas include: (a) matter has mass and takes up space; (b) solids, liquids, and gases have different characteristics; and (c) heating and cooling can change the phases of matter.